JoshPChua/Youtube-AI-Automation-Agent/README.md

 Rendering: Creatomate API compiles the assets, applies captions, and renders the final HD MP4.

-Notification: Telegram Bot API sends status updates and completion alerts to a mobile device.
+Notification: Telegram Bot API sends status updates and completion alerts.

 2. The Decoupled Uploader (auto_uploader.py)
 A standalone upload pipeline for locally saved or pre-generated videos.

 Folder-Based Routing: Monitors a local ready_to_upload directory.

-Publishing: Uses the YouTube Data API v3 to authenticate and upload the video to the correct channel with AI-generated titles and descriptions.
+Publishing: Uses the YouTube Data API v3 to authenticate and securely upload the video to the correct channel.

 File Management: Automatically moves successfully published MP4s to an archive folder to prevent duplicate uploads.